baibaichen/Blog2/Vectorization/Rethinking SIMD Vectorization for In-Memory Databases.md

 > **Algorithm 6** Linear Probing Build (Scalar)
 > **Algorithm 7** Linear Probing Build (Vector)

 The basics of vectorized probe and build of linear probing hash tables are the same.
 We process different input keys per SIMD lane and on top of gathers, we now also use scatters to store the keys non-contiguously.
-We access the input“out-oforder” to reuse lanes as soon as keys are inserted.
+We access the input“out-of-order” to reuse lanes as soon as keys are inserted.
 To insert tuples, we first gather to check if the buckets are empty and then scatter the tuples only if the bucket is empty.
 The tuples that accessed a non-empty bucket increment an offset vector in order to search the next bucket in the next loop.

 In order to ensure that multiple tuples will not try to fill the same empty bucket, we add a conflict detection step before scattering the tuples.
 Two lanes are conflicting if they point to the same location.
 However, we do not need to identify both lanes but rather the leftmost one that would get its value overwritten by the rightmost during the scatter.
 To identify these lanes, we scatter arbitrary values using a vector with unique values per lane (e.g., [1,2,3,...,*W* ]).
 Then, we gather using the same index vector.
 If the scattered matches the gather value, the lane can scatter safely.
 The conflicting lanes search the next bucket in the next loop.